linroger/FinanceCompendium/II. Economics/International/International Economics Theory and Policy/Part 1 - International Trade Theory/Chapter 08 - Firms in the Global Economy.md

 A C = (\$ 7 5 0, 0 0 0, 0 0 0 / 1 5 0, 0 0 0) + \$ 5, 0 0 0 = \$ 1 0, 0 0 0.
 $$

-Since the average cost of  $10,000 per unit is the same as the price, all monopoly profits have been competed away.
-Thus six firms, selling each unit at a price of$ 10,000, with each firm producing 150,000 cars, is the long-run equilibrium in the Home market.
+Since the average cost of  \$10,000 per unit is the same as the price, all monopoly profits have been competed away.
+Thus six firms, selling each unit at a price of\$ 10,000, with each firm producing 150,000 cars, is the long-run equilibrium in the Home market.

 What about Foreign?
 By drawing the  $PP$  and  $CC$  curves [panel (b) in Figure 8-5], we find that when the market is for 1.6 million automobiles, the curves intersect at  $n = 8$ ,  $P = 8,750$ .
-That is, in the absence of trade, Foreign's market would support eight firms, each producing 200,000 automobiles, and selling them at a price of $8,750.
+That is, in the absence of trade, Foreign's market would support eight firms, each producing 200,000 automobiles, and selling them at a price of \$8,750.
 We can again confirm that this solution satisfies the equilibrium conditions:

 $$
 P = \$ 8,750 = c + 1 / (b \times n) = \$ 5,000 + 1 / [ (1 / 30,000) \times 8 ] = \$ 5,000 + \$ 3,750,